mockery/mockery/README.markdown

 The use of the shouldIgnoreMissing() behaviour modifier will label this mock object as a Passive Mock.
-In such a mock object, calls to methods which are not covered by expectations will return an object of type \Mockery\Undefined (i.e. a NULL object) instead of the usual complaining about there being no expectation matching the call.
+In such a mock object, calls to methods which are not covered by expectations will return NULL instead of the usual complaining about there being no expectation matching the call.

+You can optionally prefer to return an object of type \Mockery\Undefined (i.e. a null object) (which was the 0.7.2 behaviour) by using an additional modifier:

+    \Mockery:mock('MyClass')->shouldIgnoreMissing()->asUndefined()

 The returned object is nothing more than a placeholder so if, by some act of fate, it's erroneously used somewhere it shouldn't it will likely not pass a logic check.